skatcat31/william-sonoma-challenge/README.md

 ## Requirements
  - An ES6 compatible version of NodeJS and NPM

+## Linting
-Run `npm run tests` and check if any errors come up.
-It will perform an install and then run the test.
+Run `npm test` and check if any errors come up.
+It will perform an install and then run the linter

+If the linting fails it'll expose the errors

+When the linter succeeds it'll inform you that all tests have passed

+Alternatively you can run `npm run start` to lint all the files and then start the server.
+This is however slow so it's not recomended you use it to start the server every time

+## Unit Tests
+Each JavaScript file has a unit test script and there is a unit testing page to run all the tests

+To see them and their results start the server and visit `/test` to see the results

 # The Product List